 Homeownership comes with tax implications, whether you’re buying or selling.
-If you plan to buy or sell in Idaho in 2019, you’ll need to understand the tax breaks you’re eligible for and the taxes you’re required to pay.
+If you plan to buy or sell in Idaho, you’ll need to understand the tax breaks you’re eligible for and the taxes you’re required to pay.
 Learn everything you need to know about Idaho real estate taxes in this guide.

 Real estate taxes — they’re probably the least popular subject people like to explore when considering homeownership.
 Unfortunately, real estate taxes affect both home buyers and sellers, and the requirements vary not only from state to state, but from city to city.